Gram-Schmidt - Building Perpendicular Bases From Anything You're Given

 Modified Gram-Schmidt

 Classical Gram-Schmidt as stated above is mathematically correct but numerically unstable.
-In finite-precision arithmetic, rounding errors accumulate: after many steps, the computed $e_k$ may not be exactly orthogonal to the earlier $e_j$, and the error grows.
+In finite-precision arithmetic, rounding errors accumulate: after many steps, the computed $e_k$ may not be exactly orthogonal to the earlier $e_j$.

 Modified Gram-Schmidt (MGS) reorders the operations to reduce error propagation.
-Instead of computing all projections of $v_k$ onto the previous $e_j$ simultaneously, we update the residual sequentially:
+Instead of computing all projections of $v_k$ onto the previous $e_j$ simultaneously, we update the remaining vectors sequentially: after finding $e_k$, immediately remove the $e_k$ component from every subsequent $v_j$ before moving on.

 For highly ill-conditioned problems, even MGS is insufficient.
-The remedy is reorthogonalisation: after computing $e_k$, immediately subtract its projections from $e_k$ again (one pass of classical GS applied to the output of classical GS).
+The remedy is reorthogonalisation: after computing $e_k$, apply one additional round of projection removal to clean up residual errors.

 QR Decomposition